 How is back pain treated?

 The first step in determining how to treat back pain most effectively is to diagnose the cause of the pain.
-When you visit a Physicians Immediate Care clinic, a physical examination will be carried out to help your medical provider locate the painful area and test for range of motion, neurological function, etc. Depending on the findings, you may need this exam to be followed by a blood test, urine test, X-ray, MRI, CT scan or EMG.
+When you visit a Physicians Immediate Care clinic, a physical examination will be carried out to help your medical provider locate the painful area and test for a range of motion, neurological function, etc. Depending on the findings, you may need this exam to be followed by a blood test, urine test, X-ray, MRI, CT scan, or EMG.